 If you like this type of stories, you can read about Marie-Antoinette and her beautiful home “The Petit Trianon” here!

-It was reported that her understanding of social structure was simple: wealth was the only means to survive, dominate and gain independence.
-Consequently, becoming a courtesan and targeting wealthy men seemed to be the only available option, to her and to many other women in a similar position.
+It is said that her comprehension of social structure was straightforward: wealth was the only path to survival, domination, and independence.
+Consequently, becoming a courtesan and pursuing wealthy men appeared to be the sole viable choice, not only for her but also for many other women in similar circumstances.

-However, being a courtesan was a double-edged sword: courtesans were in their own class considered as the grandest, most elite of the prostitutes.
-They were given a status where they could afford jewel encrusted bathtubs and houses all over the country*.
-They benefited from the protection of wealthy men within enclosed, exclusive circles as these powerful men didn’t allow police to interfere with their affairs.
-However, courtesans were still, despite their exorbitant affluence, there for the purpose of male dominance*.
-They were simply considered a status symbol.
-Maintaining a courtesan provided the same prestige as owning a private mansion or a beautiful carriage.
-They were not totally sheltered from adversity as their financial security was tightly linked to the men who supported them.
+Being a courtesan was a double-edged sword.
+Courtesans were considered the grandest and most elite of prostitutes, enjoying a status that allowed them to afford jewel-encrusted bathtubs and residences throughout the country*.
+They received protection from wealthy men within exclusive, insular circles where powerful men prevented police intervention.
+However, despite their extravagant wealth, courtesans were still there for the purpose of male dominance*.
+They were merely seen as status symbols, and maintaining a courtesan provided the same prestige as owning a private mansion or a beautiful carriage.
+They were not entirely immune to adversity as their financial security was closely tied to the men who supported them.

 As part of her strategy, Thérèse started investing in the latest dresses and fashionable accessories, bought on credit, in order to meet rich men in places such as concerts and theaters.
 Her plan started to come to fruition.
 This is how she met the successful pianist Henri Herz in 1841 while attending one of his concerts.
 They became a couple.
 Herz introduced her as his wife and Thérèse, who by this time had a new name Blanche, called herself Mrs Herz as if she wanted to establish status and respect.
 Thanks to her relationship with Herz, she came in contact with influential figureheads, musicians and authors.
 In 1848, Herz went bankrupt, Blanche was rejected by his family and she was again penniless.
 She then travelled to London where she managed to maintain a certain lifestyle thanks to her several affairs with rich lords.
 After few years, she came back to Paris and married Albino Francisco de Païva, an heir to vast wealth based in part on the opium trade.
 Though he was sometimes called a Marquis, Araújo was not an aristocrat and had no title, being the son of commoners.

-Despite the impression one might have, Blanche de Païva was culturally educated and developed considerable talents.
-She spoke many languages, played piano, loved opera, was an avid reader and skillfully mastered the business world.
-She was perfectly capable of maintaining intelligent conversation with prestigious and intellectual guests.
-In her salon and during her dinners, she gathered around her, prestigious names such as Eugène Delacroix, Gustave Flaubert, Paul Baudry, the architect Hector Lefuel, her friend Théophile Gauthier and Alexandre Dumas.
+Despite the impression one may have had, Blanche de Païva was culturally knowledgeable and had significant talents.
+She spoke multiple languages, played the piano, enjoyed opera, was an avid reader, and skillfully mastered the business world.
+She was perfectly capable of engaging in intelligent conversations with distinguished and intellectual guests.
+At her salon and dinner parties, she hosted prominent figures such as Eugène Delacroix, Gustave Flaubert, Paul Baudry, the architect Hector Lefuel, her friend Théophile Gauthier, and Alexandre Dumas.

-Unfortunately, the dream ended when war broke out with Prussia in 1870.
-Society began to look at La Païva with a suspicious eye.
-Her husband being Prussian, very close to the high spheres of power, was soon accused of being a spy in the pay of the enemy, as was she.
-Blanche was soon forced to exile in Silesia with her husband.
-She suffered badly from this forced removal and social degradation.
-The dream was over and the strategy had been played out.
+Unfortunately, the dream came to an end when war broke out with Prussia in 1870.
+Society began to view La Païva with suspicion.
+Her husband, being Prussian and closely tied to high spheres of power, was quickly accused of being a spy on the payroll of the enemy, as was she.
+Blanche and her husband were forced into exile in Silesia.
+She suffered greatly from this forced removal and social degradation.
+The dream was over, and the strategy had been played out.
 She died in exile in 1884.